 Thanksgiving can be an amazing American holiday that usually brings thoughts of warmth, fond friendships, family, and gratefulness.
 For many of us, Thanksgiving can also be the beginning of a stressful time.
 Whether we’re focused on holiday shopping or year-end reports, this time of year can often throw us off track.
 And then there’s that: the stress of probably getting off track again this year.
 It’s time to let this mentality go.
 Time to embrace the meaning behind Thanksgiving and say goodbye to weight-related holiday stress.
 Our team of Health Professionals has come together to share our favorite holiday tips to help you plan for the best holiday season yet!

-“Avoid leftovers at all costs!!!
+“Avoid leftovers at Thanksgiving at all costs!!!
 If you’re hosting, send guests home with to-go plates or donate the extras to a local soup kitchen…. if you’re a guest, don’t bring home extra PIE!!
 Don’t let your one meal ‘bleed out’ into a 4 day eating extravaganza!!” – Sara Hill

 “Our family signs up for the local Turkey Trot.
 Then we spend the day cleaning, decorating, and having fun before sitting down to a delicious, non-traditional slow cooker meal (like homemade chicken and dumplings).
 It helps us focus more on the reason behind the tradition rather than the tradition of overeating itself.” – Stacey Gretka